Fight Notes: UFC Fight Night 138

 Fight Pass Prelims

 Don Madge def.
-Te Edwards by Knock Out (head kick) @ 0:14 of Round 2
+Te Edwards by KO (head kick) @ 0:14 of Round 2

 Edwards was rocked early but managed to recover and secure a takedown.
 Madge was able to secure an armbar looked to briefly hyper-extend Edwards' arm before he escaped.
 The second round saw Madge stagger Edwards with a left high kick and then finish him off with a right high kick as he circled away.
 Great showing by Madge, a significant underdog in pre-fight betting odds who thoroughly dominated a touted prospect.